vinli0921/GEO-exploration/docs/PRIVACY_POLICY.md

 ## Data Storage and Security

 ### Storage Location
-- Data is stored on secure servers at [INSTITUTION]
+- Data is stored on secure servers at Supabase
 - Backup copies maintained on encrypted storage
 - File storage uses industry-standard compression and security